MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 4. Update your back-end to post notifications to Azure Notification Hubs.
 5. Publish updated version of your app.

-Let’s look at what each of these steps will entail:
+Let’s look at each of these steps:

 ### Start with an Azure subscription
 Use of native Azure services requires an Azure subscription.
 If you don’t already have an active subscription, you can quickly and easily [create a free account](https://azure.microsoft.com/free/).